 Pine City is a very small city located in the state of Minnesota.
 With a population of 3,078 people and two constituent neighborhoods, Pine City is the 201st largest community in Minnesota.

-Pine City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pine City is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Pine City who work in office and administrative support (13.56%), food service (9.99%), and maintenance occupations (6.01%).
+Because occupations involving physical labor dominate the local economy, Pine City is generally considered to be a blue-collar town.
+35.36% of the Pine City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Pine City is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Pine City who work in office and administrative support (14.64%), food service (8.32%), and healthcare (6.32%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pine City has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pine City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.